KACE-SMA-Tools/computers-with-smartcard-reader/README.md

     * Directory: **C:\Tools**
     * File: **smartcard.txt**

 ...and **Save** your brand new script.

-See all the Tasks in the following image.
+The Task and its steps are summarized in the following image.
 When you're ready, let's jump to the [Step 4!](#the-custom-inventory-rule)

 ![Screenshot 1](assets/screenshot1.png)